jdaw1/placemat/Documentation/not_glasses.md

 But for guesses of wines served blind, they are totalled by person.
 The array `VoteRecorderShowTotalRow` is of the same length as `VoteRecorderTopTexts`, and holds Booleans.

-There is a blind-tasting mischief in adding control guesses, as a dscipline on those attending.
+There is a blind-tasting mischief in adding control guesses, as a discipline on those attending.
-This could be a constant guess &mdash the first few times this was done by [ThePortForum](http://www.theportforum.com/viewforum.php?f=4) crowd, the &lsquo;Monkey&rsquo; always guessed Dow 1970.
+This could be a constant guess &mdash; the first few times this was done by [ThePortForum](http://www.theportforum.com/viewforum.php?f=4) crowd, the &lsquo;Monkey&rsquo; always guessed Dow 1970.
 Or somebody not present could be asked to guess.
 The appearance of the monkey column is controlled by `VoteRecorderMonkeyWhenShowTotalRow`, and the name of the Monkey is `/VoteRecorderMonkeyName`.